benjiebob/Sweepstakes/README.md

 - The *winning* World Cup team, and
 - The *best performing* team from the bottom 8 according to FIFA World Cup Ranking.
 In particular, the players eligible for this prize are those assigned to: *Costa Rica, Australia, Canada, Cameroon, Ecuador, Qatar, Saudi Arabia and Ghana*.

 The precise nature of the prizes will be revealed towards the end of the tournament.
-It is worth noting that the esteemed organizing committee (of which there are at least two doctors) anticipate that the prizes will have a strong degree of personalization.
+It is worth noting that the esteemed organizing committee (which comprises at least one doctor) anticipate that the prizes will have a strong degree of personalization.

 ## The Draw